cblevins/sp23-dig-stud/_modules/understanding-data.md

 ## Spreadsheets

 Once you have a grasp on the basics of the data and how it was produced, now we can start to look at the data itself.
 The data is formatted as a spreadsheet, arguably one of the most common data formats you will come across.
 Spreadsheets can come in several different file types.
 For today, we're going to work in Google Sheets.
 Click [this link](https://docs.google.com/spreadsheets/d/1y7ijDS0_IR4BUAUN7JUixkS-hk4TaLYEWD505Cd1NnU/edit?usp=sharing) to access the above dataset in Google Sheets.

+*Make a copy of the Google Sheet by going to `File -> Make a copy` and use that copy for today.*

 ### Sorting and Filtering